-This means that railroad workers must still perform routine maintenance, testing and operate trains daily.
-The daily tasks of a railroad worker means constant exposure to hazardous chemicals, toxins, metals and the most lethal of all, asbestos dust.
+This means that railroad workers must still perform routine maintenance and testing to keep trains operating daily.
+The routine tasks of a railroad worker mean constant exposure to hazardous chemicals, toxins, metals, and the most lethal of all, asbestos dust.

 Railroad workers suffer a great deal of harm as a result of this frequent exposure to deadly chemicals and the perilous nature of their occupation.
 The majority of these noxious substances and toxins lead to severely damaging illness and sometimes even death.